 Some years ago I heard a lyrebird mimic corroboree-sounds in this Sydney national park.
 The memory must have passed on, although the dominant sound now is a ubiquitous rage of the (petrol) machinery over the land and ocean of contemporary Australia.
 This was a one-off magic space-time.
 The superb lyrebird can be heard sounding the new motorised racket of chainsaws, 4x4s and of course the Australian mowers starting up.
 It still engages in the mimicry of the remaining other birds that the packs of dogs from the subs have not yet mauled.
+Do watch this wonderful creature on this video, presented by D. Attenborough:

 Updates in soundscapes